Smiling college student uses his smartphone on a sunny campus walkway.

 Benefits of using a credit card as a study abroad student

-• Gain access to emergency funds
+• Access emergency funds

-• Protect against fraud
+• Protect yourself from fraud

 Tips for healthy spending habits while studying abroad

-• Automatically deposit money into savings
+• Automatically deposit a portion of each paycheck into your savings account.

-• Create an emergency fund to cover unexpected expenses
+• Create an emergency fund to cover unexpected expenses.

 The bottom line